 Tutor: Dr Umlas

 This seminar seeks to introduce students to the emerging and rapidly developing field of business and human rights.
-The course begins with a review of the international debate on corporate responsibility to respect human rights, and traces the emergence, within the UN, of a new framework on business and human rights.
+The course begins with a review of the international debate on the responsibility of corporations to respect human rights, and traces the emergence of the UN framework on business and human rights.
 We then look at examples of measures and mechanisms (judicial and non-judicial; international, national and local) through which corporations might be held accountable for their impact on human rights.
-Next we focus on two areas that pose particularly difficult human rights challenges for companies (extractive industries; supply chain labor standards), examining key issues and exploring how companies, civil society organizations, governments, organized labor and other stakeholders have sought to address these.
-The seminar concludes with a discussion of an approach from within the private sector – socially responsible investment – and the implications of this approach for strengthening corporate responsibility to respect human rights.
-This course explores both theory and practice, and students will have the opportunity to discuss and debate actual cases that demonstrate the complexities found at the intersection of business and human rights.
+Next we focus on two areas (extractive industries; global supply chains) that pose particularly difficult human rights challenges, and we explore how civil society organizations, governments, organized labor, companies and other stakeholders have sought to address these challenges.
+The seminar concludes with a discussion of an approach from within the private sector – socially responsible investment – and the implications for strengthening corporate responsibility to respect human rights.
+This course explores both theory and practice, and students will discuss and debate actual cases that demonstrate the complexities found at the intersection of business and human rights.

 International Criminal Law